-In EXED, every node $n_g$ of the data graph is considered a possible match of the query node $n_q$ and as a seed to start the search for relevant answers.
-However, only a small fraction of data nodes are true candidates, and considering every node of the data graph as a possible match of $n_q$ is highly inefficient.

-To reduce this search space, one has to reduce the number of unnecessary data nodes from which the search for similar subgraphs starts.
-Inspired by \cite{khan2011neighborhood}, we propose a method called $\textproc{NeighbourhoodPruning}$ to prune the search space.
+In EXED, every node $n$ of the data graph is considered a possible mapping of the query node $n_q$ and as a seed to start the search for relevant answers.
+This is highly inefficient since only a small fraction of data nodes might be true candidates.
+To reduce this search space, one has to reduce the number of unnecessary data nodes from which the search for similar subgraphs starts~\cite{khan2011neighborhood}.
+Let's introduce a notion of neighborhood before presenting our approach to prune the search space.